tasdikrahman/tasdikrahman.me/_posts/2019-04-10-docker-rkt-containerd-container-image-structuring-for-container-runtimes.md

     - php7-nginx-{ nginx/apache2 }
     - golang-nginx-{ nginx/apache2 }

+*Note: The above intermediate layers are just to show you an example, you can replace it with your use case.*

 Dependency managers like pip/composer/golang-dep would go in this layer for the next layer to make use of it and after their use we can clear their cache.

 For example in the case of
 - pip : `rm -rf ~/.cache/pip/*`
 - composer : `composer clear-cache`
-- apk: `rm -rf /var/cache/apk/*` that is if --no-cache is not being passed whilst `apk add <package>`
+- apk: `rm -rf /var/cache/apk/*` that is if `--no-cache` is not being passed whilst `apk add <package>`
-- go-dep: was suggested the cache might be useful for debugging if something went wrong with that old cache.
+- go-dep: the cache might be useful for debugging if something went wrong with that old cache.
 But this can be debated of whether or not to remove `$GOPATH/pkg/dep`

-At each layer

-- the necessary package managers should be cleared of their cache
-- Unnecessary layers file system layers should not be created
-- Unwanted packages/libs should not be added.

-The above division ideally, should always be maintained and any new requirement should always go into the layer most appropriate for it

-- Application Image layer
+- **Application Image layer**

 This is where the container image would contain dependencies specific to the application and other required tooling, inheriting other things from the previous layers.

-#### Refactoring existing container images
+### Security

 - [Dumb-init](https://engineeringblog.yelp.com/2016/01/dumb-init-an-init-for-docker.html)
 should be specified as the entrypoint for the application container image which is yet to be followed in some remaining container images so that /entrypoint.sh is executed as CMD as argument to dumb-init.
 [More on why have something like dumb-init as PID 1](https://news.ycombinator.com/item?id=11802993)
-- Use `.dockerignore` wherever necessary as when building the image, docker has to prepare context first, gather all files which would be used in a process.
-Default context contains all files in the directory, which would include things like .git directory for example.
-Which can get pretty big citing the .git/objects subdir.
-- Optimizing `COPY` and `RUN` directives
-    - Putting least frequently changed things on the top of the Dockerfile, which would help us enable caching better.
-- Use `ENV`’s better in the Dockerfiles, in order to reduce ambiguity over lib versions when installing
-- Linting can enforce standardization across the container images, a possible solution will be https://github.com/projectatomic/dockerfile_lint

-### Security

 - If the service does not need `root` privileges, create a new user and switch the user with `USER` directive in the application container image.